Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Related Work

-Attention mechanisms proposed to improve accuracy in a variety of supervised and language modelling tasks, as they can detect larger subsets of features.
+Saliency map and gradient-based methods can identify relevant regions and assign importance to each feature, e.g., image pixels, where first-order gradient information of a black-box model is used to produce heatmaps indicating their relative importance.~Gradient-weighted class activation mapping~(Grad-CAM++)~\cite{chattopadhay2018grad} and layer-wise relevance propagation~(LRP)~\cite{LRP1} are examples of this category that highlight relevant parts of inputs, e.g., images to a DNN which caused the decision can be highlighted.
+Attention mechanisms are used in a variety of supervised and language modelling tasks, as they can detect larger subsets of features.
 Self-attention network~(SAN)~\cite{vskrlj2020feature} is proposed to identify important features from tabular data.
-TabNet~\cite{arik2021tabnet} is proposed, which uses a sequential attention mechanism to choose a subset of semantically meaningful features to process at each decision step.
+TabNet~\cite{arik2021tabnet} uses sequential attention to choose a subset of semantically meaningful features to process at each decision step.
 It also visualizes the importance of features and how they are combined to quantify the contribution of each feature to the model enabling local and global interpretability.
-SAN is found effective on datasets having a large number of features, while its performance degrades in case of smaller datasets, indicating that having not enough data can distil the relevant parts of the feature space~\cite{vskrlj2020feature}.
-Since interpretability comes at cost of accuracy vs. complexity trade-off, research has suggested learning a simple interpretable model to imitate a complex model~\cite{molnar2020interpretable}.
-In particular, model interpretation strategy is used, which involves training an inherently interpretable \emph{surrogate} model to learn a locally faithful approximation of the black-box model~\cite{molnar2020interpretable}.
-Since an explanation relates feature values of a sample to its prediction, rule-based explanations are easier to understand for humans~\cite{ming2018rulematrix}.
+SAN is found effective on datasets having a large number of features, while its performance degrades in the case of smaller datasets, indicating that having not enough data can distil the relevant parts of the feature space~\cite{vskrlj2020feature}.
+Model interpretation strategies are proposed that involve training an inherently interpretable \emph{surrogate} model to learn a locally faithful approximation of a black-box model~\cite{molnar2020interpretable}.
+Since an explanation relates the feature values of a sample to its prediction, rule-based explanations are easier to understand for humans.
 Anchor~\cite{ribeiro2018anchors} is a rule-based method that extends LIME, which provides explanations in the form of decision rules.
 Anchor computes rules by incrementally adding equality conditions in the antecedents, while an estimate of the rule precision is above a threshold~\cite{guidotti2018local}.